ContentMine/FutureTDM/tutorial/zika/README.md

 **Save raw data**

-At this point, we recommend to save the raw data, so you can jump back to this point, if you want to later on.
+At this point, we recommend to save the raw data, so you can jump back to this point if you want to later on.
 You can simply copy your three folders or compress them, whatever you like.

 ### Normalize the data